markrai/seen/README.md

 ---

-**Service Access**: After deployment, access Nazr at `http://your-nas-ip:9161`
+**Service Access**: After deployment, access Seen at `http://your-nas-ip:9161`

 ## Path Mapping (Docker/WSL)

-When Nazr runs inside Docker/WSL, the database still contains the host's original file paths (for example `C:\Users\you\Pictures`).
+When Seen runs inside Docker/WSL, the database still contains the host's original file paths (for example `C:\Users\you\Pictures`).
 The backend now normalizes every file operation (rotation, delete-from-disk, etc.) by remapping that host prefix to the container mount.
 Configure these environment variables so the mapping is unambiguous:

 - `FLASH_ROOT` – the path inside the container that is bind-mounted to your photos (defaults to `/photos`)
 - `FLASH_ROOT_HOST` – the original host path that was scanned (e.g. `C:\Users\you\Pictures`)